 10. Opt for elegance

 Enjoy a sophisticated moment without stripping back to minimalism.

 Part of tablescaping which is often left to the last moment is the choice of glassware and cutlery.
-Considering these as you would the centrepiece or lighting make a huge difference in the overall look.
+Considering these as you would the centerpiece or lighting will make a huge difference in the overall look.

-Structural glasses with a metallic tint, work wonderfully for the festive season, and setting out the set (champagne, wine and water) to take your guests through dinner elevates the setting to restaurant level.
-Similarly, rather than relying on your everyday knives and forks, set out cutlery which work with the scheme and, again, lay out pieces for each course in advance.
+Structural glasses with a metallic tint work wonderfully for the festive season.
+To give guests a restaurant experience set out the champagne, wine, and water glasses to take them through dinner.
+Similarly, rather than relying on your everyday knives and forks, set out cutlery that will work with the scheme and, again, lay out pieces for each course in advance.